 6. Henry's Coffee Bistro (Chatham Arch)

-Henry's on East, a longtime mainstay in the Chatham Arch neighborhood near Mass Ave, changed its name to Henry's Coffee Bistro and has been under new management for the past year or so.
+Henry's on East, a longtime mainstay in the Chatham Arch neighborhood near Mass Ave, changed its name to Henry's Coffee Bistro and has been under new management for the past couple years.
 It's still the same quiet coffee shop atmosphere, a good place to work or study, or to grab coffee and a bite to eat.
 Henry's serves breakfast and lunch during the week and brunch on weekends; good sandwiches, salads, quiche, pastries and desserts.
 Henry's is also adjacent to the Cultural Trail and there are several nice tables outside in front of the shop.

 7. Lincoln Lane Coffee (Bates-Hendricks)